 - Cons: The downsides of crown seals are the same as for screw caps, with the additional issue of needing a bottle opener.
 Oh, and resealing a partially used bottle requires a different stopper or cap.

 Of these, crown seals came on the scene most recently and so far appear with the least frequency.
 Meanwhile, air-evacuation containers, which were previously used only for the cheapest wines, now sometimes hold fancier varieties.
 (No one seriously proposes distributing high-end wines in air-evacuation containers, since bottles are more durable and less likely to leak over a period of many years.)
 There are, I’m sure, any number of other equally sensible alternatives out there.
-But the habit of associating cork with quality is very hard to break. —Joe Kissell
+But the habit of associating cork with quality is still hard to break.